RadaeePDF-Jugaad/RadaeePDF-Master-Android/README.md

    https://github.com/RadaeePDF-Jugaad/RadaeePDF-Master-Android.git
    ```
 4. Click **Clone** and wait for the project to open
-5. Open the `radaeepdfmaster` folder in the project structure
+5. Open the `radaeepdfmaster` folder in the project structure (if needed)
-6. Click the Play button (▶) to run the demo in an emulator or connected device
+6. Click the Play/Run button (▶) to run the demo in an emulator or connected device

 ## Installation